Rion96/TicTacToe/README.md

 # Starting the Game

     Cd("T:");
-    #include "TicTacToe.HC.Z";
+    #include "Start.HC.Z";

-The game might crash the OS on occasion for some reason.
-It hasn't happened for a while, but if you do experience the issue, start the game in a separate task to prevent it from happening.
+Make sure to start the game with the startup script.
+Starting the game directly may cause to OS to crash